hydroper-6jB4v9P1FIX/ds/README.md

 # DiveScript

-Lightweight, flexible Rust dialect that compiles to its own bytecode.
+Flexible Rust dialect that compiles to WebAssembly.

 > Work-in-progress